This training has been cancelled. Please check back for updates about future LEAN training opportunities.

 LEAN Rapid Process Improvement has a lot to offer to nonprofits and local government but remains a largely unexplored area in these sectors.
 Join us for a two-day non-credit professional development training designed to help nonprofit and local government professionals learn how LEAN practices can streamline processes at their organizations.
-This training will teach you about five tools for implementing process improvement:
+This training will teach you how to understand the problems that LEAN addresses through the knowledge and use of:

-This training is intended for beginning to intermediate LEAN practitioners and will offer participants the opportunity to apply the LEAN framework to their own work.
-Participants will come away from the training with the knowledge they need to begin deploying LEAN strategies at their organization.
+This training is intended for beginning to intermediate LEAN practitioners and will offer participants the opportunity to apply some LEAN tools to their own work.
+Participants will come away from the training with new tools they can use to improve processes at their own organizations.

 Dates: June 9 and June 16 from 9am-12pm.